Services Offered

 Come share your voice, gain insights, and help build a more inclusive community.

-Facilitated by Dr. Sergio Mancilla, the group meets in person weekly on Tuesdays from 3:00 PM to 4:00 PM.
+Facilitated by Dr. Sergio Mancilla, the group meets in person (QCRC) weekly on Tuesdays from 1:00 PM to 2:00 PM starting March 4, 2025

 Therapeutic Workshops

-We offer three different therapeutic workshops: Anxiety Toolbox, RIO and Coping with Depression.
-Each workshop is a 3-week psychoeducational workshop series designed to help you learn useful tools for addressing common presenting concerns (e.g., anxiety, stress, depression).
-It is important that the the workshops are attended in order.
+We offer two different therapeutic workshops: Journey to Self-Awareness and the ADHD Workshop.
+Each workshop is a 3-week psychoeducational series designed to help you learn useful tools for addressing common concerns.
+It is important that the workshops are attended in order.

 All workshop series come with a student workbook that will allow you to engage in the materials in the sessions and practice your new skills between sessions.